sharmainec/tp/docs/DeveloperGuide.md

 The find feature relies on the `FindCommandParser` and `PhraseContainsKeywordsPredicate`.
 Multiple keywords can be given for both English and foreign phrases. `FindCommandParser` uses `PhraseContainsKeywordsPredicate` to select flashcards that matches the keywords.

-The following sequence diagram shows how the `find` command works:
+The following *Sequence diagram* shows how the `find` command works:

 ![FindSequenceDiagram](images/FindSequenceDiagram.png)